The Feds are open for business – but SBIR / STTR still stalled at the end of 2025!

 “Congressional authority for the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs has expired as of September 30, 2025.
 If no further action is taken by Congress, federal agencies may not be able to award funding under SBIR/STTR programs and SBIR/STTR solicitations may be delayed, cancelled, or rescinded.
 Current applicants and awardees should reach out directly to participating agencies with questions regarding active awards or applications.”

-There have been competing Comgressional proposals for SBIR/STTR re-authorization which have ranged from a simple 1-year extension with minimal changes to the program all the way to Senator Joni Ernst’s (R-IA) INNOVATE Act which would bring major changes to the program.
+There have been competing Congressional proposals for SBIR/STTR re-authorization which have ranged from a simple 1-year extension with minimal changes to the program all the way to Senator Joni Ernst’s (R-IA) INNOVATE Act which would bring major changes to the program.
 I had thought that Senator Ernst was a program champion but at the same time she has opposed a simple extension to keep momentum going, in favor of her own legislation.
 And there is bi-partisan frustration, as Senator Edward J. Markey (D-Mass.) issued a statement in early December calling for program re-authorization!
 It sadly reminds me of the Schoolhouse Rock song “I’m Just a Bill”!

 What should you do?